 Anchor text is case sensitive as well, surprisingly.
 In this example, it doesn’t look like the page has all that many backlinks pointing at it.
 Its junk, but we can dig more into this while we are looking.
 We know its the top spot for a long tail local keyword.
 We might be able to find some places to get the same or ideas for similar links.

 If we remove the /directory and just look at the root domain. http://pdxwp.com

-Now we can see alot more backlinks.
-If the website looks like someone put alittle love/effort into it, it likely is worth trying to get the link from that source.
-Guess blogging is a common way to get a link on someone elses domain, you can read awesome article from KISSMetrics.
+Now we can see a lot more back links.
+If the website looks like someone put a little love/effort into it, it likely is worth trying to get the link from that source.
+The most common method people use to get links from other blogs would be Guess blogging, or comment links.